 Make a donation – we are a small charity, dependent almost entirely on grant funding, so any donation, no matter how big or small, will go a long way to helping us on our mission.
 You can make a donation here.

 Volunteer – if you would be able to give up some of your time to help us then we’d love to hear from you.

 Follow, like and share us on social media – you can help raise our profile and that of our mission to those who care.

 Yes!
 We sell tee shirts, hoodies, tote bags and pin badges.
 We take orders several times a year, to get the most cost effective prices.
 All profits go back into ROAM, of course!

 We are expanding to other parks, but there’s quite a bit of work involved in gaining consents for new sites, so it’s important that the demand exists.
 We firmly believe that children should form connections with their local green spaces.
 We are very keen to support parents close to other parks to get up and running, so please get in touch if interested.

 We are proactively inclusive and we try our hardest to ensure that every child can access our sessions.
-Depending upon their needs, we may be able to make adjustments to our existing Free Roam sessions to aid participation.
-Our ROAM IN sessions have been developed to meet the specific needs of children for whom there are still too many barriers to access our Free Roaming sessions.
+Depending upon their needs, we may be able to make adjustments to our existing ROAM Free sessions to aid participation.
+Our ROAM-IN sessions have been developed to meet the specific needs of children for whom there are still too many barriers to access our ROAM Free sessions.